vmglynn/Pocillopora_Biogeo_JBI/README.md

 This GitHub repository contains the code and some of the data needed to recreate the analysis and manuscript of:

-Glynn, V. M., Vollmer, S. V., Kline, D.I. & Barrett, R. D. H. Environmental and geographic factors structure cauliflower coral’s algal symbiosis across the Indo-Pacific. _Under revision_, _Journal of Biogeography_.
+Glynn, V. M., Vollmer, S. V., Kline, D.I. & Barrett, R. D. H. Environmental and geographic factors structure cauliflower coral’s algal symbiosis across the Indo-Pacific. _Journal of Biogeography_, in review.

 ### Contents